jumaffre/strava_wrapped/README.md

---compare             Generate comparison map showing all smoothing levels --bg-color COLOR      Background color for images (default: white) --img-width PIXELS    Width of image in pixels (default: 1000)
+--compare             Generate comparison map showing all smoothing levels --bg-color COLOR      Background color for images (default: white) --img-width PIXELS    Width of image in pixels (default: 1000) --use-photo-bg        Use highlight photo from most popular activity as background (images only)
 ```

 **Other:**